pepkit/eido/docs/README.md

 ## Introduction

-Eido is a validation and format conversion tool for [PEPs](http://pepkit.github.io).
-It provides validation based on [JSON Schema](https://github.com/Julian/jsonschema).
-The PEP specification defines a formal structure for organizing project and sample metadata, and eido provides a way to validate if data complies with that specification.
-Eido extends the JSON Schema vocabulary with PEP-specific features, like required input files.
-Eido also provides a command-line interface to convert a PEP input into a variety of outputs using [eido filters](filters.md), and includes ability to write [custom filters](writing-a-filter.md).
+Eido is used to 1) validate or 2) convert format of sample metadata.
+Sample metadata is stored according to the standard [PEP specification](https://pep.databio.org).
+For validation, eido is based on [JSON Schema](https://json-schema.org) and extends it with new features, like required input files.
+You can [write your own schema](writing-a-schema.md) for your pipeline and use eido to validate sample metadata.
+For conversion, [eido filters](filters.md) convert sample metadata input into any output format, including [custom filters](writing-a-filter.md).

 ## Why do we need eido?

-A PEP consists of metadata describing a set of items called *samples*.
-The metadata is divided into two-components: 1) sample-specific attributes; and 2) project attributes, which apply to all samples.
-A PEP follows a [formal specification](http://pep.databio.org) for formatting and organizing this data.
-Projects that follow the PEP specification can be read by a variety of PEP-compatible tools, which may require specific sample or project attributes.
-Eido is used to validate these specific required attributes.
+Data-intensive bioinformatics projects often include metadata describing a set of samples.
+When it comes to handling such sample metadata, there are two common challenges that eido solves:

-[JSON Schema](https://json-schema.org/) is a vocabulary that allows you to annotate and validate JSON documents.
-It's great for validating JSON documents, but alone it cannot validate a PEP, which has powerful portability features that go beyond a simple JSON document, so we require additional capability to validate it.
-Eido extends JSON Schema to add this capability, along with other features for validating sample metadata listed below.
+1. **Validation**.
+Tool authors may be interested in specifying and describing what the tool requires in terms of sample attributes.
+The tool author provides a schema, and then eido validates the sample metadata.
+Eido uses [JSON Schema](https://json-schema.org/), which allows you to annotate and validate JSON documents.
+JSON schema alone is great for validating JSON documents, but bioinformatics sample metadata is more complicated, so eido provides additional capability and features tailored to bioinformatics projects listed below.

+2. **Format conversion**.
+Pipelines or other use cases may require the sample metadata in a particular format.
+Eido provides built-in and custom *filters*, which allow you to take a metadata in standard PEP format and easily convert it to any desired output format.
+This helps you keep a single sample metadata source that can be used for multiple downstream analyses.

-## PEP-specific validation features
+## Eido validation features

 An eido schema is written using the JSON Schema vocabulary, plus a few additional features: